GRADUATION RESILIENCY INITIATIVE

 - Non-proficient (Levels I & II) score on the English I end-of-course test by the beginning of grade ten

-All students registered in NCWISE are included in the risk level analysis.
+All students registered in the state's student data system are included in the risk level analysis.
 Risk level is calculated by equally weighting risk factors (eg attendance, credits earned, etc.) applicable to a particular academic year.

 The ninth grade report, run at the start of the ninth grade year, analyzes attendance and math and English language arts subject grades for sixth, seventh and eighth grade academic years, using historical data.